borcun/ear/README.md

-# FACE Architecture Design
+# Embedded Architecture Reference
-FACE Architecture customized for an IoT type project
+Embedded Architecture Reference (EAR) is a library for IoT project.
+It is based on task scheduling approach.
+The task is either periodic or aperiodic.